tprasadtp/ubuntu-post-install/README.md

 ## Windows?
 I thought you would never ask.
 This script itself should run fine on WSL.
 However I have not tested it extensively.
 Use caution.
 Since WSL supports running windows executables, you might be able to use choco to install windows apps.
 I have a really crude script for windows which has zero options to configure it easily.
 But it gets the job done in my case.
 Please check [My Scripts](https://github.com/tprasad/my-scripts).
 Its a modified version of Jessica Frezelle's gist.
-Details on any of these is beyond scope of this readme.
+Details on any of these are beyond scope of this readme.